 Suggestions

-Consider extracting the 'Idea Categories to Explore' table to a separate reference file to reduce main skill length
+Consider moving the detailed 'Idea Categories to Explore' table and 'Output Format' template to separate reference files to reduce main skill length

 | Dimension | Reasoning | Score |